dbos-inc/dbos-transact-ts/packages/communicator-email-ses/README.md

 npm install --save @dbos-inc/communicator-email-ses
 ```

-Second, ensure that the communicator is imoprted and exported from an application entrypoint source file:
+Second, ensure that the communicator is imported and exported from an application entrypoint source file:
 ```typescript
 import { SendEmailCommunicator } from "@dbos-inc/communicator-email-ses";
 export { SendEmailCommunicator };